 Gardening in straw bales is an Anglo-Saxon technique that aims to enable anyone to produce plants and vegetables, providing independent support planting soil.
 A support that is far from inert as it is transformed over time, nutrients available for crops.
 That’s promising!
 Taking a closer look …

-1 – Culture on bales of straw: the principle
+1 – Culture on bales: the principle

 The decomposition process starts with a supply of water and nitrogen (chicken manure, dried blood, manure tea …).
 Then watered regularly, straw decomposes slowly under the action of bacteria.

 The choice of the straw is important; it is advisable to take one free of all treatments (bio), possibly wheat, which decomposes more slowly than oats or barley.
 Forget the hay for besides the fact it is thinner, it includes seeds and weeds, which can develop later.